-In case you missed it, we closed out 2016 by taking a deep dive into the numbers behind the entire Under Armour Connected Fitness community — all 190 million of you, worldwide.
-We tracked your workouts, steps, sleep and, oh, yes, what you ate — the hundreds of millions of foods you logged during the year.
-We’re taking a closer look at the Top 10 in 2016, calling out some of their nutritional benefits and ways you can use each in recipes.
-(Yes, even coffee — you drank so much, we know you’re paying close attention…)
+In case you missed it, we closed out 2019 by taking a deep dive into the numbers behind our entire MyFitnessPal community — all 180 million of you, worldwide.
+We tracked your workouts, steps, sleep and, oh, yes, what you ate — an impressive 10 billion foods were logged.
+We’re taking a closer look at the Top 10 logged foods in 2019, calling out some of their nutritional benefits and ways you can use each in recipes.

 The humble egg was logged more than 107 million times in all different varieties, from cooking method (sunny-side up was popular) to presentation (egg whites were pretty in, too).
 In fact, eggs beat out the second-place food (keep reading to find out what that is) by more than 27 million.
 So why do we love eggs so much?
 Besides being versatile for every meal — even dessert — they’re also nutrition powerhouses: a good source of protein, healthy unsaturated fats and a variety of micronutrients such as vitamins A, B, D, E and K as well as biotin, choline, folic acid, iron and calcium.
 If you want healthy and lean options, check out these 7 quick recipes using hard-boiled eggs.

 You’ve probably heard that bananas contain a good bit of potassium, but did you know they’re a good source of prebiotics, too?
 Not to be confused with probiotics, which are the live, good bacteria found in your gut, prebiotics serve as the food for that good bacteria.
-Bananas deserve a starring role in your house as you begin your day, so check out these 11 recipes that feature them as all-natural breakfast sweeteners.
+Since we always seem to have brown bananas sitting on our kitchen counters, check out these 10 recipes for overripe bananas that are all under 300 calories.

 The healthiest part of the bird is a versatile centerpiece for any lunch or dinner.
 Chicken breast also is a great source of lean protein and micronutrients such as iron and vitamins B6 and B12.
 The ever-present challenge is making sure you’ve got flavors ready to go when you prep it, so try these 60 awesome ways to spice up chicken breasts.